NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 The ``--datum`` option is very important, and it should be set depending on the planetary body.

-If the number of iterations is set to 0, no refinement of the cameras happens after the initial transformation.
+We set the number of iterations to 0.
+Then no refinement of the cameras happens after the initial transformation.
+For such refinement it is important to have many interest point matches between the images.

 With the cameras correctly registered and self-consistent, dense stereo point clouds and DEM can be created (:numref:`nextsteps`), that can be aligned to a prior